naimo/Arduino---Crockpot-thermostat/README.md

 Arduino---Crockpot-thermostat
 =============================

 Control of a crockpot with a basic relay.

-No PID here
+The ModSousViduino folder contains a modified version of the Adafruit SousViduino code, to make it compatible with a setup with a thermistor, basic LCD screen, one push button and potentiometer.